 - Cooked quinoa

-- Add kale to a large mixing bowl with 1-2 tsp olive oil and squeeze over reserved grapefruit or orange juice.
+Add kale to a large mixing bowl with 1-2 tsp (amount as original recipe is written // adjust if altering batch size) olive oil and squeeze over reserved grapefruit or orange juice.
 Use your fingers to massage the kale to break down the bitterness and stiffness.

-- Next add apple, grapefruit or orange segments, pomegranate or cranberries and set aside.
+Next add apple, grapefruit or orange segments, and pomegranate or cranberries and set aside.

-* Nutrition information is a rough estimate for 1 of 4 servings with dressing.
+* Nutrition information is a rough estimate calculated with dressing.